lingsuann02/monstermania/README.md

 ### Rules

 - Each player is allocated a monster
-  - each monster has 5 HP
+  - each monster has 25 HP
 - Each round, each monster loses 1 HP
 - Each round, each monster is fed a snack
-  - each snack has a 80% chance of providing 1 or 2 HP or do nothing at all
+  - each snack has provides 1 or 2 HP or do nothing at all
-  - some snacks are poisoned and have a 20% of removing 1 or 2 HP or do nothing at all
+  - but some snacks are poisoned and have a 20% of removing HP instead
 - A monster is KO-ed when it runs out of HP
 - The game ends when only one monster is alive, the remaining monster's player is the winner

-### Variations

-- Monster design can be modified
-- Snacks can be modified
-- Poison percentage can be modified

 ### Game features